How to Create and Access Hosts in Blink Shell

 When accessing the Hosts section in the configuration pane of Blink, you will be presented with a list of existing hosts.
 If this is your first time using this section it will be empty.

-This is the name of the host.
+This is your alias for the host.
 Use this for easy identification in the lists of hosts.
 It does not necessarily have to match the hostname or IP address of the host.

 Hostname